 Fly swatter: Pick it up in Africa, everyone sells these on the sides of the road.

 Umbrella or Tarp: Nothing makes camping suck more than a rainy and muddy day.

 Water tank: If you are driving I would highly recommend purchasing a plastic water tank for any Africa camping.
 If you ever get stranded you know you won’t die with 25 liters of water in the back.

-I started off traveling Africa not really a camper, but after a few months it started to grow on me.
+I started off traveling Africa not really a camper, but after a few months, it started to grow on me.
 I don’t mind sleeping in a tent anymore and waking up to beautiful views like these beat any morning in my boring bedroom.
 I’m a firm believer that camping is as comfortable or uncomfortable as you make it.
-This is just a bare bones camping experience, but we are still very comfortable with all that we have.
+This is just a bare-bone camping experience, but we are still very comfortable with all that we have.
 Obviously, camping (or glamping) can get much more luxurious with a lot more dinero.

 - Travel Insurance: We don’t travel without travel insurance and neither should you.
 You never know what can happen while traveling so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.